LangilleLab/microbiome_helper/README.md

         #Note: there are a few OTUs where the genus Clostridium is within the wrong family.
 Filter these out here manually.
         grep -P -v "f__Erysipelotrichaceae\tg__Cl" otu_table.spf > tmp.spf
         mv tmp.spf otu_table.spf

+14. Add sample metadata to BIOM file so that it can be used by other tools like phinch.org and phyloseq

+        biom add-metadata -i final_otu_tables/otu_table.biom -o final_otu_tables/otu_table_with_metadata.biom -m map.txt

 Additional QIIME analysis
 -------------------------